 This activity supports basic research in materials sciences using advanced electron and scanning probe microscopy and related spectroscopy techniques to understand the atomic, electronic, and magnetic structures and properties of materials.
-This activity also supports the development of new instrumentation concepts and quantitative techniques, including ultrafast electron diffraction and imaging techniques and the associated theoretical tools, to advance basic science and materials characterizations for energy applications.
-The goal is to develop a fundamental understanding of materials through advanced microscopy and spectroscopy.
+This activity also supports the development of new instrumentation concepts and quantitative techniques to advance materials characterizations for energy applications.
+Supported advancements include ultrafast electron diffraction and imaging techniques.
+The goal is to develop a fundamental understanding of materials, including quantum phenomena, through advanced electron microscopy, spectroscopy, and the associated theoretical tools.

-New methods and approaches could provide an array of opportunities for groundbreaking science.
-These include understanding and controlling nano- or meso-scale inhomogeneity as well as the interplay between charge, orbital, spin, and lattice degrees of freedom.
-Other areas of emphasis are imaging the functionality of materials; investigation of the electronic structure, spin dynamics, magnetism, phase transition, and transport properties from atomistic to mesoscopic scales; and development of advanced in situ analysis capabilities for study of quantum materials.
+New methods and approaches should target an array of opportunities for groundbreaking science.
+These include understanding and controlling nano- or meso-scale inhomogeneity and investigations of the interplay among the quantum observables (e.g., charge, spin) that produce unique quantum effects.
+Research topics include imaging the functionality of materials and investigation of electronic structure, spin dynamics, magnetism, phase transitions, and transport properties from atomistic to mesoscopic length scales.
+Progress requires development of advanced in situ analysis capabilities for study of time-dependent phenomena, including dynamics of quantum materials using ultrafast techniques.

 The program will not support research considered to be "mature use" of microscopy techniques.
-Lower time resolution, dynamic electron scattering techniques will be deemphasized.
+Technique development without clear science goals and research focused on traditional superconductivity will be de-emphasized.